-Distance delivery (various locations): Perioperative Practice.

-- 3. Health Management, Nursing and Paramedicine have a Semester 2 intake.
-Other Bachelor of Health Science majors may also have a Semester 2 intake. - 4.
+- Distance delivery (various locations): Paramedicine, Perioperative Practice.
+3. Case Management, Health Management, Nursing, Paramedicine, Perioperative Practice, Public and Environmental Health, and the individual pathway have a Semester 2 intake.
+Other Bachelor of Health Science majors may also have a - 4.
 Preference is given to applicants with appropriate life experience. - 5.
 To register as a midwife, you need to meet the requirements of New Zealand's Midwifery Council.
 Scan the QR code on page 12 for more details.